 The neighborhood is a mix of older original homes from the 1930’s, many which have been expanded, and newer much larger homes.

-Public school students attend Francis Scott Key Elementary School (including Escuela Key for Spanish emersion) or Taylor Elementary School, Swanson Middle School or Gunston Middle School and Washington-Lee High School.
+Public school students attend Francis Scott Key Elementary School (including Escuela Key for Spanish emersion) or Taylor Elementary School, Swanson Middle School or Gunston Middle School and Washington-Liberty High School.

 The Lyon Village Citizens Association is the local group that represents residents with the county.
 The association has regular meetings, and also offers a website, listserv, Facebook page and a newsletter, Lyon Village Bulletin, to keep residents informed.